kolonialno/patito/docs/tutorial/dataframe-validation.rst

 A discerning reader might notice that this looks suspiciously like `pydantic's <https://github.com/pydantic/pydantic>`_ data models, and that is in fact because it is!
 Patito's model class is built upon pydantic's ``pydantic.BaseClass`` and therefore offers `all of pydantic's functionality <https://pydantic-docs.helpmanual.io/usage/models/>`_.
-But the difference is that Patito extends pydantic's validation of `single object instances` to `collections` of the same objects represented as `dataframes`.
+But the difference is that Patito extends pydantic's validation of `singular object instances` to `collections` of the same objects represented as `dataframes`.

 Let's take the data presented in `Table 1 <product_table>`_ and represent it as a polars dataframe.